 Assembling The Team

-“Perhaps because the homebuilding market in Bozeman is so hot, the first cabinetry company we interviewed took four months to get back to us with a limited plan.
-We decided to ask a second company, that our builder had worked with, for a quote and it took them three months to come back to us.
+“Because the homebuilding market in Bozeman is so hot, it took the first cabinetry company four months to get back to us.
+When we asked a second company, that our builder had worked with, it took them three months to get back to us.
 That was worrisome because we wanted to work with someone who was as excited about our new home as we were.
-We were also concerned that, if it took a quarter of a year for them to get a quote to us, how would that translate into their ability to get their work done on a timely basis?”
+It was concerning that it took so long to get back to us.
+How would that translate into their ability to get their work done on a timely basis?”

 “We met Arlie, again, at a home show at the Gallatin County Fairgrounds.
-Given our experience with the two other cabinetry companies, we were really surprised at how responsive he was, even though he was as busy, or busier, than the others.”
+Given our experience with the two other cabinetry companies, we were really surprised at how responsive he was.
+He was just as busy, or busier, than the others.”

 Responsiveness and Service

 “To us, responsiveness and service were key, which is why we selected Arlie.
 When we met with him, we could tell that he cared about our project.
-He spent a lot of time asking questions about how we planned to use our kitchen and our bathrooms.
-He wasn’t: ‘Here are some cupboards, and we’ll hang them on the wall.’
-He gave every detail lots of thought, his prices were competitive, and I really liked him and his team: they are great people and were fun to work with.”
+Arlie spent a lot of time asking questions about how we planned to use our kitchen and our bathrooms.
+He didn’t say, ‘Here are some cupboards, and we’ll hang them on the wall.’
+Every detail was thought through, his prices were competitive, and I really liked him and his team: they are great people and were fun to work with.”

 “When building a house, you work with a lot of different people, some of whom look at it as only a job.
 A few, like Arlie, view the work as an engagement.
 This really helped, because we managed a few of the subcontractors and wanted partners that were as invested in the process as we were.”